zemekeneng/rankchoice/DEVELOPMENT_STATUS.md

 - [x] User can register and login ✅
 - [x] User can create a poll with candidates ✅
 - [x] User can generate voting links ✅ (API ready, UI in progress)
-- [ ] Voters can rank candidates via drag-and-drop (API ready, UI next)
+- [x] Voters can rank candidates via drag-and-drop ✅ (Complete with mobile support)
 - [x] System can tabulate RCV results ✅
 - [x] Results display round-by-round elimination ✅
 - [x] All functionality works on mobile ✅ (responsive design implemented)